ryanef/ryanfdev/src/content/project/cogneato-terraform-cognito-aws.md

 4. Open the `localhost` link it shows

-#### IMPORTANT
+#### UnexpectedSignInInterruptionException

-Some browsers will automatically change http://localhost:5173 into http://127.0.0.1:5173.
-Normally it doesn't matter at all, but in `/react/auth/config.ts` it is configured to use `CookieStorage` by default with **cognitoUserPooolsTokenProvider** and it wants an exact domain match.
+I ran into this problem in development but not production.
+The project is using cookies to store the JWT tokens, not localStorage.
+Registering a user worked, logging in/authenticating caused the error.
+My issue was a domain mismatch in the cookie configuration.
+In production, the domain name was always an exact match for the cookies so the error didn't happen.
+In development, it would throw an error on the difference between `http://localhost` or `http://127.0.0.1`.
+Make sure what you see in your browser's URL bar matches what is set in React's `.env` file.
+In `/react/auth/config.ts` it is configured to use `CookieStorage` with **cognitoUserPooolsTokenProvider** and it wants an exact domain match.

-Make sure you see **http://localhost:5173** in your browser's URL bar or you will get this error:  `UnexpectedSignInInterruptionException`
+There's more discussion about this error <a href="https://github.com/aws-amplify/amplify-js/issues/13182" target="_blank">on the AWS Amplify Github</a>.

 ## Deploy React App to AWS